-During the next sixteen days, George Dahl was visited and questioned by three different psychiatrists.
-He was given tran-quilizers to relax his nerves.
+During the next 16 days, George Dahl was visited and questioned by three different psychiatrists.
+He was given tranquilizers to relax his nerves.
 He was subjected to a painful bone marrow test.
 Blood samples were taken repeatedly.
 He was given an electroencephalogram.

 On Thursday, May 11, in his hospital bed, George Dahl celebrated his 84th birthday.

 Today, one can hardly turn a street corner in Dallas without being faced with evidence of George Dahl’s work.
 His career has touched upon every conceivable kind of architectural project.
-Some 3000 different projects, in fact, worth three billion dollars: Methodist Hospital, Mrs. Baird’s Bakery, Sears on Ross Avenue, Lakewood Baptist Church, Fair Park, Ursuline Academy, Titche’s downtown, the Dallas News building, the Earle Cabell Federal Building, the Dallas Public Library downtown, the Dallas Public Health Center, the Employer’s Insurance Building, Rusk Junior High School, Jesuit High School, Rogers Electric building, Owen Arts Center at SMU, LTV Aerospace Center, Hart bowling alley, First National Bank, the Chi Omega house at SMU, Neiman-Marcus downtown, the Park Cities Bank, Dai-Rich Shopping Center, Dallas Memorial Auditorium.
+Some 3,000 different projects, in fact, worth $3 billion: Methodist Hospital, Mrs. Baird’s Bakery, Sears on Ross Avenue, Lakewood Baptist Church, Fair Park, Ursuline Academy, Titche’s downtown, the Dallas News building, the Earle Cabell Federal Building, the Dallas Public Library downtown, the Dallas Public Health Center, the Employer’s Insurance Building, Rusk Junior High School, Jesuit High School, Rogers Electric building, Owen Arts Center at SMU, LTV Aerospace Center, Hart bowling alley, First National Bank, the Chi Omega house at SMU, Neiman-Marcus downtown, the Park Cities Bank, Dal-Rich Shopping Center, Dallas Memorial Auditorium.

 Almost every county in Texas has a sample of his craft, from Central Elementary School in Texarkana to the El Paso National Bank.
 Much of the University of Texas at Austin, including the landmark library, is the work of Dahl.
 His firm was the first in Dallas to do extensive work on a national scale, including buildings for General Motors from Portland, Oregon, to Jacksonville, Florida.
 RFK Stadium in Washington, D.C., is the work of George Dahl.

-His firm, at its-peak the city’s largest, has been referred to as "Mr. Dahl’s Finishing School," having spawned many of Dallas’ most prominent architects whose own firms now dominate the local trade — names like Harwood K. Smith, Harris Kemp, Gordon Sibeck, Donald Jarvis, Dave Braden, and Terrell Harper.
-By the time of his retirement, George Dahl was worth five million dollars.
+His firm, at its peak the city’s largest, has been referred to as "Mr. Dahl’s Finishing School," having spawned many of Dallas’ most prominent architects whose own firms now dominate the local trade — names like Harwood K. Smith, Harris Kemp, Gordon Sibeck, Donald Jarvis, Dave Braden, and Terrell Harper.
+By the time of his retirement, George Dahl was worth $5 million.

 In 1955, Ted graduated, entered the Air Force, and was shipped to a remote base in Wyoming.
 George Dahl decided the quarters provided for the young Akins were not suitable for his daughter, and would certainly not be suitable tor his grandchild; he bought them a house.
 Shortly thereafter, the Akins’ first child was born, a girl whom they named Laurel.